 From 2000 through 2009, we expanded our technology footprint and our operations in various countries through acquisitions.
 From 2009 to 2019, we primarily focused on the pervasive application of our technology to leading edge logic manufacturing and achieving yield targets with our clients that maximized Gainshare royalties.
 In 2013, we leveraged our extensive experience in yield simulation software and CV® test chip development and started research and development on an e-beam solution for non-contact, inline electrical inspection and process control for wafer inspection.

-The first-generation e-beam tool for DFITM was completed in 2015, and the second generation was commercially deployed in 2019.
-In a parallel effort, starting in 2014, we re-architected our point-solution software tools into a new generation, highly-integrated data analytics Exensio platform, which resulted in accelerated growth in our software business through 2019.
-In December 2020, we completed the acquisition of Cimetrix and began providing software products based on open standards for equipment control and connectivity to equipment manufacturers and factories.
+In a parallel effort, starting in 2014, we re-architected our point-solution software tools into a new generation, highly-integrated data analytics Exensio software, which resulted in accelerated growth in revenues from software through 2019.
+Starting in 2020, after our acquisition of Cimetrix Incorporated ("Cimetrix"), we began providing software products based on open standards for equipment control and connectivity to equipment manufacturers and factories.